lapope1/zuri-cdt-product_design_project_1/README.md

 # Recreating Design Elements from checkmypostcode.uk using Figma

-This is a **Zuri continous development training project.**
+This is a **Zuri continuous development training project** for beginners and intermediate learners.
+It is an assessment task to test the basic knowledge of students on product design.
-The guide outlines the steps to recreate the design elements from the website [checkmypostcode.uk](https://checkmypostcode.uk/) using the Figma design tool.
+Students are to recreate the design elements from the website [checkmypostcode.uk](https://checkmypostcode.uk/) using the Figma design tool.
 The goal is to replicate the visual elements, layout, and colors from the original website.

 ## Prerequisites